algobulls/algobulls_help_site/docs/member/home-page.md

 # Home Page - Demo

-## Registering with AlgoBulls:
+## 1. Registering with AlgoBulls:

-1. `Sign up with Google -` You can now register with AlgoBulls within a minute with the Login with google option
+i. **Sign up with Google -** You can now register with AlgoBulls within a minute with the Login with google option
 ![HomePage](imgs/goggle_login.png)

-2. Sign up in 3 simple steps:\
+ii.
+Sign up in 3 simple steps

-   Step 1: Profile - Add your Name, Email & Phone Number.
+   **Step 1: Profile -** Add your Name, Email & Phone Number.
 Click on `Get Otp`

 ![HomePage](imgs/sign_up.png)

-   `Step 2: Credentials -` Add the OTP & other credentials such as password
+   **Step 2: Credentials -** Add the OTP & other credentials such as password

 ![HomePage](imgs/get_otp.png)

-   `Step 3: Status -` You can view the status of your registration here.\
+   **Step 3: Status -** You can view the status of your registration here.

    Haven't registered with AlgoBulls yet? <a href="https://app.algobulls.com/user/register">Register now!</a>
    `Log in with AlgoBulls`